stanton26/AppDefense/labs/v2/hcx-labv3.md

 2. Click on **Finish** to migrate your virtual machine to VMware Cloud on AWS.

 ### Migrate Virtual Machine Back to On-Prem Datacenter

+We will use vMotion to migrate the virtual machine back to the on-prem vCenter.
+Please note that this is a serialized operation and depending on how many are being vMotioned back it could take some time to complete.

 ![HCX06](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/HCX/hcx06.jpg)